Mykola Barsamov

-Mykola Stepanovych Barsamov (5 December 1892, Tbilisi–10 March 1976, Feodosia) was a Ukrainian Soviet artist and researcher of I.K.
-Aivazovsky's work.
+Mykola Stepanovych Barsamov (Микола Барсамов Степанович; – 10 March 1976) was a Georgian-born Ukrainian Soviet artist, art critic and researcher specializing in the work of Ivan Aivazovsky.

 Biography

+Mykola Stepanovych Barsamov was born on in Tiflis (present-day Tbilisi, Georgia).
 In 1913, he graduated from the Rostov School of Drawing.
-He studied in the private studio of II Mashkov in Moscow.
+He studied in the private studio of Ilya Mashkov in Moscow.
 In 1913–1917, he studied at the Moscow School of Painting, Sculpture and Architecture.

 In the late 1910s and early 1920s, he worked as a drawing teacher in the city of Izyum, in Samara, and as a retouching artist in Moscow.

 Director of the Feodosia Historical and Archaeological Museum (1923–1936), Feodosia Art Gallery (1923–1962); scientific consultant of the Feodosia Art Gallery.
 I.K.
 Aivazovsky (1962–1976).
 He made a disproportionate contribution to increasing the funds of the art gallery, because the artist I.K.
 Aivazovsky left 49 of his works in Feodosia, and all of them were painted in the last years of the marine painter's life.
 Barsamov organized an art studio at the gallery in the 1930s and an art school in 1952.

 He was awarded the title of Honored Artist of the USSR (1969).
 Honorary citizen of Feodosia (1962).

-The figure of Barsamov became a link that connected the representatives of the Cimmerian school of painting of two generations: the beginning and the middle of the twentieth century.
-M.S.
-Barsamov's students were: S. Mamchich, V.O.
-Sokolov, P.K.
-Stolyarenko, M. Ya.
-Shorin.
+The figure of Barsamov became a link that connected the two generations of representatives of the Cimmerian Art School.
+Barsamov's students included: